-The ongoing transition to online purchasing was given a boost by the lockdown, and the concerns of customers for their health and safety is taking business away from physical stores and making consumers less confident about visiting enclosed malls.
+The lockdown spurred the ongoing transition to online purchasing.
+Moreover, concerns of customers for their health and safety is taking business away from physical stores and making consumers less confident about visiting enclosed malls.

 There has been a rapid rise in the popularity of convenience services such as self-check-out, click-and-collect, curbside/store-door pickup, buy-online-pickup-in-store (BOPIS), and free returns through services like a centralized returns area in the mall.

-Curbside delivery emerged during the coronavirus crisis as a way for local shops and major chains alike to continue to provide products to customers while making safety a priority.
-We heard from many that curbside pickup is here to stay; customers will continue to demand this option in the future.
+During the lockdown, curbside delivery became a popular choice for local shops and major chains.
+It enabled them to meet consumer demands while making safety a priority.
+It’s most likely curbside pickup will stay and consumers will continue to demand this option in the future.

-Mapsted has used its hardware-free location-based technology to enable retailers to help make it easier for people to practice social and physical distancing to help fight the spread of COVID-19 while going out to shop.
+Mapsted, using its hardware-free location-based technology enables retailers to encourage the practice of social and physical distancing.
+It helps fight the spread of COVID-19 while going out to shop.

-It works by sending a targeted notification to a shopper’s phone when they pull into the parking lot and assigns them a number.
+It works by sending a targeted notification to shoppers while pulling into the parking lot and assigning them a number.
 They then have the option to safely wait in their car until it is their turn to enter the store.
-They will get a notification on their phone showing their estimated wait time, and receive an alert from the store when it’s their time to shop.
+The estimated wait time will be notified to their phones, along with an alert when it’s their time to shop.
 Mall management can customize this technology, adjusting settings like group size, geofence placement, and notification type.

-While customers don’t have the option of joining the lineup queue from home, they are able to check wait times before they head out to the mall.
+While customers lack options to join the lineup queue from home, they can still check wait times before heading out.

 2. Rethink the Role of the Store